Dalia-Mahmoud-ElSayes/internspedia_stock_price_task/README.md

 .check for duplication

-.check for outliers using boxblot and skewness
+.check for outliers using boxplot and skewness

 2-Feature Scaling